wieluk/psychopy_linux_installer/README.md

 ## Post-Installation

 After installation, a desktop shortcut for the main PsychoPy application will be created by default.
-Use `--shortcuts=all` to also create Builder and Coder shortcuts, or `--shortcuts=none` to skip shortcut creation.
+Use `--desktop-shortcuts=all` to also create Builder and Coder shortcuts, or `--desktop-shortcuts=none` to skip shortcut creation.
 The application will also be added to your system's PATH as:

 `PsychoPy-${PSYCHOPY_VERSION}-Python${PYTHON_VERSION}` or `${VENV_NAME}`